BithreenGirlen/WinMouseReplay/README.md

 3. Press "shift" + "delete" when you stop replaying.

 ## Remarks
 Stopping replaying uses hot-key registration.
-If the registraion would conflict with other applications, a message window would appear.
+If the registraion would conflict with other applications, a message box would appear.
 "Clear" button clears the reocrd in memory and messages on the window.